Ringworm on Pinna of the Cat

 Infection can come from direct contact with an infected symptomatic animal, direct contact with an asymptomatic carrier, or contact with spores in the environment.
 Infected symptomatic animals have skin lesions rife with fungal spores.
 Carriers may be infected animals who do not have obvious lesions (a common scenario towards the end of treatment) or they may be animals who are not actually infected per se but simply have spores on their hairs, just as a couch might have spores on its surface.
 Infection is transmitted when spores bind to abraded skin.
 Skin lesions typically appear one to three weeks after exposure.

 There are several species of dermatophyte fungi.
-Different species come from different kinds of animals or even from soil, thus determining the ringworm species can help determine the source of the fungal infection.
-Predisposing factors towards infection include age (puppies and kittens are at higher risk than adult animals), life-style (free-roaming or hunting animals being predisposed), and local climate (pets living in warmer, more humid climates are predisposed).
+Different species come from different kinds of animals or even from the soil, thus determining the ringworm species can help determine the source of the fungal infection.
+Predisposing factors towards infection include age (puppies and kittens are at higher risk than adult animals), lifestyle (free-roaming or hunting animals being predisposed), and local climate (pets living in warmer, more humid climates are predisposed).
 Immune suppression from the FIV or Feline Leukemia Virus turns out not to be a predisposing factor as one might expect, especially since immune suppression is a human risk, but there are two breed predispositions of note: Persian cats and Yorkshire terrier dogs.
 Infection rates are higher in these breeds as are treatment failures.

 Ringworm on a Human Arm